manig16/FlightLegService/README.md

 # FlightLegService

-TypeScript Azure function app that performs CRUD operations on JSON documents on CosmosDB
+TypeScript Azure function app that performs CRUD operations on JSON documents in CosmosDB

 You may be here because you want to...
 * Learn more about Azure function app written in TypeScript (.NET coming up!!)